mahdavipanah/libcdll/README.md

 Returns index of first node with data equal to the data argument.
 But you have to provide a function that tells when two data valus are equal. compare function should return 0 if two values are equal.

 Returns -1 if no node with given data found.

+#### cdll_delete_node (CDLL *list, CDLL  node) => void*
+Removes a node with given pointer in the list and returns it's data.

+This function does not free the node's data, so it is on you to do whatever you want with it such as freeing it's dynamic memory.